open-socialism/open-socialism-site/introduction.md

 Probably you are thinking this wouldn't work.
 People doing unpaid work, distrubuted teams and a lack of commercial direction.

 The [Open Source Model](https://en.wikipedia.org/wiki/Open-source_model){:target="_blank"} is the processes used to manage open source projects and teams.
-Turns out it works a lot like the tribal model, but is operates in a highly different environment.
+This process has a lot in common with the tribal model, but is operates in a highly different environment.
 What are some aspects?

 ### Motivation to excel

 There are in fact benefits to working on OSS.
-Since anyone can see your work it demonstrates your skill to potential employers (as most OSS developers work for business in their day job).
+Since anyone can see your work it demonstrates your skill to potential employers (as most OSS developers work for businesses in their day job).
 It gains you the respect of other developers (an open source community is like a tribe).
 It improves your skills which again adds value to your regular employer.
 It will add social media followers which also demonstrates your level of esteem to employers.

 ### Limited inequality